f5devcentral/f5-atg-shared-utilities/README.md

 This function will take a variable, convert it to an array (if it is not an array), and return it.
 If undefined, it will return `[]`.

-## mochaReporters

-This is a collection of [custom reporters](https://mochajs.org/api/tutorial-custom-reporter.html) for Mocha.

-### elasticSearchReporter

-Sends test results to an elastic search host.
-See the [elasticSearchReporter README](src/mochaReporters/elasticSearchReporter/README.md) for details.

-## SCRIPTS

-### scripts/write-copyright.js

-Adds the copyright template with current year to the top of every file in src/, scripts/, and test/.

-To run:
-*node scripts/dev/write-copyright.js*

-Requires the scripts/dev/copyright.txt file, but can be modified to your needs.

-#### CICD Mode

-This script can be run as a CICD pipeline check by enabling the CICD mode.

-- Process will abort pipeline if an outdated copyright is found.
-- Process will exit gracefully if no outdated copyrights are found.

-To run:
-*node scripts/dev/write-copyright.js "cicd"*

 ## License

 [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)